 The home was well-decorated and maintained and adapted where required.
-People had their own bedrooms.
-Care was arranged with the needs of the people who used the service as the principal concern so that they had choices about their care and how they lived their lives.
+People had their own bedrooms which they could personalise as they wished.
 As well as community facilities people also had access to the specialist services available at the main David Lewis Site.